microsoft/Olive/docs-new/docs/getting-started/getting-started.md

 3. The device type to model will execute on - CPU/NPU/GPU.
 4. The hardware provider - for example Nvidia CUDA (`CUDAExecutionProvider`), DirectML (`DmlExecutionProvider`), AMD (`MIGraphXExecutionProvider`, `ROCMExecutionProvider`), OpenVINO (`OpenVINOExecutionProvider`), Qualcomm (`QNNExecutionProvider`), TensorRT (`TensorrtExecutionProvider`).
 5. The precision of the optimized model (`fp16`, `fp32`, `int4`, `int8`).
+6. Use Model Builder for graph capture
-6. The logging level.
+7. The logging level.
 0: DEBUG, 1: INFO, 2: WARNING, 3: ERROR, 4: CRITICAL.

 With the `auto-opt` command, you can change the input model to one that is available on Hugging Face - for example, to [HuggingFaceTB/SmolLM-360M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM-360M-Instruct) - or a model that resides on local disk.
 Olive, will go through the same process of *automatically* converting (to ONNX), optimizing the graph and quantizing the weights.
 The model can be optimized for different providers and devices - for example, you can choose DirectML (for Windows) as the provider and target either the NPU, GPU, or CPU device.